 In addition to the actual angling I also tie a few flies so look out for patterns and tales of the ones which worked and the ones which didn’t (many more of the latter than the former I am afraid).
 I tend towards tying old reliables or my variations of them and like using natural materials instead of synthetics, but that is just my choice.

 I fish with a small number of friends or simply wander off on my own with rod and line.
-At my age (the wrong side of 60) and physical limitations (plagued with arthritis in my feet and ankles) I have to leave the more adventurous fishing venues to the younger lads and I dearly miss scrambling down to distant rock marks or deep wading fast rivers.
+At my age (the wrong side of 60) and physical limitations (plagued with arthritis in my feet and ankles plus bouts of vertigo) I have to leave the more adventurous fishing venues to the younger lads and I dearly miss scrambling down to distant rock marks or deep wading fast rivers.
 For me, a day on the lough in a boat or messing around on a spate river chasing grilse is about my stretch.

 I fish all over Mayo and rather than specialising in any one method or concentrating on one target species I cast a line for anything.
 You will see fly fishing, trolling and beachcasting all cropping up here, with a sprinkling of boat fishing in the sea, depending on the time of year and my general inclination at the time.
 Oh, and I have taken up coarse fishing too.